project-kessel/relations-api/api/README.md

 - https://cloud.google.com/apis/design/naming_convention#method_names
 - https://cloud.google.com/apis/design/standard_methods

-Note that "List" uses paged messages, _not_ streams, so should be avoided for streaming responses.
+Note that "List" uses paged messages, _not_ streams, so "List" should be avoided for methods with streaming responses.

 It does not appear there is any other convention for methods with streaming responses, [based on querying all of GCP's APIs][1].